jan-Lope/Toki_Pona-Parser/README.md

 Now you can check the grammar of a Toki Pona sentence.
 After the prompt |: you can type a Toki Pona sentence.
-Use neither a space before the sentence nor doppel spaces.
+Use neither a space before the sentence nor double spaces.
 In this example it is the sentence "mi moku.".

     |: mi moku.